 You could be forgiven for not hearing of the Mobvoi TicPods Free, but they tick all the boxes of what makes a good set of true wireless earbuds.
 They’re affordable, they sound great, and have decent battery life.
-But are they worth the $129?
+But do they hold up today?

 - Mobile listeners and commuters will like the TicPods Free, as they offer solid battery life, decent sound quality, and good isolation.